Support & resources

 Since each country's laws vary, Jazz Pharmaceuticals is not able to provide guidance regarding travel with EPIDIOLEX to countries outside the United States.
 For information from the CDC about medication and international travel, click here.

 Traveling soon?
-Order the EPIDIOLEX travel case to keep everything safe and organized wherever you go.
+Visit our supplies page to keep everything safe and organized wherever you go.

 Dosing and administration